A Greek Traditional Dance From Crete – If you like Greek dances, then let’s learn about the “siganos”.

 many times the Cretan Lyra (which you can see on this video on the left) and the Laouto (on the right).

-This video was taken in centre Athens.
+Click here to watch the video, which was taken in centre Athens.

 In the mood to learn much more about Greek Dancing?

 Then you are welcome to learn more by clicking here.